How to make AI in Python

 Time series forecasting with Prophet

-Prophet simplifies time series forecasting by automatically detecting trends and seasonality, making it an excellent tool for creating reliable predictions from time-based data.
+Prophet simplifies time series forecasting by automatically modeling trends and seasonality, allowing you to generate robust predictions with minimal setup.

 from prophet import Prophet